 I do have two remarks to make.

-First: especially on smooth paper, the color application is a bit light.
-You will mostly note the difference if you are used to artist grade pencils like Faber Castell Polychromos, Derwent ColourSoft or Caran D’ache Luminance.
+First: especially on smooth paper, the color application is lighter than other professional brands.
+You will most likely note the difference if you are used to artist grade pencils like Faber-Castell Polychromos, Holbein or Caran D’ache Luminance.

 Second, the application feels somewhat ‘dry’ for waxed based pencils.
 This is personal preference, but I like my pencils to be a bit creamy.
 On the other hand, because they are less creamy, it ensures a sharp tip for much longer – which I also really like!
 So, as a famous Dutch philosopher once stated: ‘There is an upside to every downside’.

-Prices will range, but in Europe the Irojiten pencils sell for about 65 euros per set of 3 booklets (appr.
-70 USD).
-So yeah, they aren’t cheap.
-And because you can only buy the pencils in sets here, you can’t replace an individual box or pencil.
+Prices will range, but in Europe the Irojiten pencils sell for about 55 to 65 euro per set of 3 booklets.
+So yeah, they aren’t cheap (psst, there is a discount code at the end of this blog).
+And because you can only buy the pencils in sets here, you can’t replace an individual box or pencil yet*.
 Well, you can, but you have to fly to Japan for this.
 Which is a perfect excuse to go to Japan of course, but also: not the cheapest.

 Tombow Irojiten: my final verdict

-I’m in love!
-Yes, I would prefer if the pencils had a somewhat heavier color application.
-But the beautiful color choices and the amazing packaging make them totally worth it for me.
+My personal preference would be to have a slightly more creamy and especially heavier color application.
+But the beautiful color choices and the amazing packaging make them absolutely worth it for me.

 Which set will you choose?